 - Distribution pipelines.
 Small conduits that deliver natural gas to homes, businesses, and industries.
 This also applies to water distribution pipelines, but the supply systems are usually local in scale.

 The routing of pipelines is mostly indifferent to terrain, although environmental concerns frequently delay approval for construction.
-In arctic/sub-arctic areas pipes cannot be buried because of permafrost, the impacts on migratory wild-life may be severe, and be sufficient to deny approval, as was the case of the proposed McKenzie Valley pipeline in Canada in the 1970s.
+In arctic/sub-arctic areas, pipes cannot be buried because of permafrost, and the impacts on migratory wildlife may be severe, and be sufficient to deny approval, as was the case of the proposed McKenzie Valley pipeline in Canada in the 1970s.
 The 1,300 km long Trans Alaskan pipeline was built under challenging conditions and is above the ground for most of its path.
-Geo-political factors play a vital role in the routing of pipelines that cross international boundaries.
-Pipelines from the Middle East to the Mediterranean have been routed to avoid Israel, and new pipelines linking Central Asia with the Mediterranean are being routed in response to the ethnic and religious mosaic of the republics in the Caucasus.
+Geopolitical factors play a vital role in routing pipelines that cross international boundaries.
+Pipelines from the Middle East to the Mediterranean have been routed to avoid Israel.
+New pipelines linking Central Asia with the Mediterranean are being routed in response to the ethnic and religious mosaic of the republics in the Caucasus.
 Gas pipelines from Russia to Europe began to be laid in the late 1990s after the collapse of the Soviet Union using three main axis.
 One through the Baltic Sea and reaching Germany, another through Belarus and reaching Poland, and a third through Ukraine and reaching Slovakia.
 By 2020, Russia was supplying about 40% of European natural gas consumption.
 The War in Ukraine in 2022 led to the shut down of pipelines going through Ukraine, which resulted in gas price surges in Europe.

 - Inland Ports (Terminals)